OpenTextCollections/opentextcollections.github.io/index.md

-# Funding
+# Funding and Support
-The project is funded by the DFG from 2023-2025 and will thereafter be funded by a consortium of research institutions similar to Language Science Press
+The project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) from 2023-2025 and will thereafter be funded by a consortium of research institutions similar to Language Science Press.
+The project is based at the Berlin-Brandenburgische Akademie der Wissenschaften (BBAW, Berlin-Brandenburg Academy of Sciences and Humanities).

 # Project team
 Sebastian Nordhoff, Christian Döhler, Mandana Seyfeddinipur

+# Contact
+Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) Jägerstrasse 22/23
+D-10117 Berlin
+otc[at]langsci-press.org